-Subrecipients may submit an applicant business to OCD-DRU for consideration on an exceptions basis in cases where an applicant business may not meet all eligibility requirements.
-OCD-DRU will determine in its sole discretion whether the Subrecipient has made the case that the need for an exceptions award is critical to the community's long-term recovery.
+Subrecipients may submit an applicant business to OCD for consideration on an exceptions basis in cases where an applicant business does not meet one of the eligibility requirements.
+OCD will determine in its sole discretion whether the Subrecipient has made the case that the need for an exceptions award is critical to the community's long-term recovery.